Energy is ‘in’

 Air conditioning accounts for more than 41 percent of the energy a home consumes, according to the Energy Information Administration.
 Yet O’Toole notes that in many regions of the country, going without A/C is not an option for many homeowners.

 Fortunately, innovative options have emerged to help cool homes more efficiently, using less energy to produce better results.
 The Art Cool Gallery, for example, is a wall-mounted unit with a picture frame for customized artwork.
 It’s a duct-free way to deliver cool air to a room.
 An indoor unit delivers the cooled air and links to an outdoor unit via compact refrigerant lines that eliminate the need for bulky ductwork.
-The units are a great option for remodeling older homes where installing ductwork may not be practical.
+There could also be a possibility of these appliances incorporating the use of an A2l Refrigerant, which will provide lower toxicity and flammability within the systems, making them as safe as possible.
+The units are also a great option for remodeling older homes where installing ductwork may not be practical.

 “Design tastes change just as fashions do, but saving money will always be in style,” O’-Toole said.
 “American homeowners have embraced the idea that remodeling can benefit both their wallets and the environment.”